KDE/kdesrc-build/README.md

 KDE source code repositories, building that source code, and installing it to your local system.

+**kdesrc-build** is a predecessor of a newly used tool called [**kde-builder**](https://invent.kde.org/sdk/kde-builder).
+The predecessor project was written in Perl, and this was a significant barrier for new contributions.
+The successor project is written in Python - a much more acknowledged language.
+This means that newly wanted features can be implemented with ease.

 ## Quick howto

 ### Set up minimum dependencies